Schedule 97 – Avoided Cost Energy Rate

 Sixty hertz alternating current at such phases and voltage as the PUD may have available.

-The Customer-generator shall pay all monthly charges (including the Customer Charge, Energy Charge, Demand Charge, and Power Factor Charge) as applicable in accordance with the applicable Rate Schedule and will receive an annual kWh credit as described below.
-The accumulated Net Metering energy credit for the net excess kWh Energy will be applied to the Customer’s bill in March each year based on the annual Avoided Cost Energy Credit Rate.
+The Customer-generator shall pay all monthly charges (including the Base Charge, Energy Charge, Demand Charge, and Power Factor Charge) as applicable in accordance with the applicable Rate Schedule and will receive either an annual or monthly kWh credit, at CRPUD’s discretion, as described below.
+The accumulated Net Metering energy credit for the net excess kWh Energy will be applied to the Customer’s bill either monthly or annually, at CRPUD’s discretion, based on the annual Avoided Cost Energy Credit Rate.

-Each separately metered Qualifying Facility (QF) not associated with a retail Customer account will be charged the Customer Charge applicable to their Rate Schedule.
+Each separately metered Qualifying Facility (QF) not associated with a retail Customer account will be charged the Base Charge applicable to their Rate Schedule.

 Basis For Power Purchase Price